DiegoMA10/CubeSpeed/functions/README.md

 This directory contains the Firebase Cloud Functions for the CubeSpeed application.
 These functions handle statistics calculations for cube solving times.

+## Data Model Update (2024)

+The data model has been updated to improve organization and performance:

+1. **New Collection Structure**:
+   - Solves are now stored in `/users/{userId}/solves/{solveId}` (previously in `/users/{userId}/timers/`)
+   - Stats remain in `/users/{userId}/stats/{cubeType_tagId}`

+2. **New Functions**:
+   - `migrateSolves`: HTTP function to migrate solves from the old path to the new path

+3. **Improved Reliability**:
+   - Transactions are used to handle race conditions when multiple solves are added/updated/deleted simultaneously
+   - Server timestamps ensure consistent ordering of solves
+   - Enhanced error handling and recovery

 ## Migration from Python to Node.js

 These functions were migrated from Python to Node.js (JavaScript) while maintaining the exact same functionality: